Kis Kisko Pyaar Karoon: Plot

 Deepika's father brings Kumar and Deepika to his office and confronts his employee.
-The woman denies that Kumar is her fiancé, and Deepika's father realizes the photo had been left by his daughter.
-Deepika's father decides to fire his employee for making him doubt his future son-in-law, but Kumar saves her job and Deepika's father decides to celebrate the wedding.
+The woman denies that Kumar is her fiancé, and Deepika's father realises the photo had been left by his daughter.
+Deepika's father decides to fire his employee for making him doubt his future son-in-law, but Kumar saves her job and Deepika's father decides to arrange the wedding.

-Everyone arrives on the day of the wedding, all made to wear wedding clothes so that they can't recognize Kumar or each other.
-However, Anjali's brother Tiger Bhai is in search of a guy and makes everyone put down their pagri (turbans, with veils concealing their faces).
+Everyone arrives on the day of the wedding, all made to wear the pagri (turbans, with veils concealing their faces) along with their wedding clothes so that they can't recognise Kumar or each other.
+However, Anjali's brother Tiger Bhai is in search of a man and makes everyone remove their Pagri.
 Kumar hesitates when it is his turn, but Tiger's men bring the guy and Kumar is spared.

 The wedding ceremony continues.
-By chance, Kumar's face passes in front of a fire and he is exposed.
-Kumar explains that he didn't break the heart of his three wives – that they forcefully made him marry, without listening to him or asking if he was married, that he couldn't leave them to commit suicide, and confesses his deep regret at breaking the heart of his true love, Deepika.
+By chance, Kumar's face is exposed and he explains that he didn't break the heart of his three wives – that they forcefully made him marry each of them, without listening to him or asking if he was married, that he couldn't leave them to commit suicide, and confesses his deep regret at breaking the heart of his true love, Deepika.
 Everyone cries and Kumar's mother hugs him tightly while Deepika's father asks Deepika to make her choice.
 In the end, all four wives are shown accepting each other, with only Tiger left in confusion.